yhqjohn/SimpleInterfaces.jl/README.md

   - `TypeName.fieldName[::FieldType]` to specify a field with a type. where:
     - `TypeName` is a type declared in `TypeDeclarations`.
     - `fieldName` is a valid Julia identifier.
-    - `FieldType`(Optioanl) either a valid Julia type or a type parameter declared in `TypeDeclarations`.
+    - `FieldType`(Optional) either a valid Julia type or a type parameter declared in `TypeDeclarations`. **If `FieldType` is omitted, it defaults to `Any`.**
-- `methodDeclarations` can be several valid Julia method definition that start with `function` and has no body. **Keyword arguments** in method signatures are checked for existence by name, but not by type, consistent with `hasmethod`.
+- `methodDeclarations` can be several valid Julia method definition that start with `function` and has no body. **Keyword arguments** in method signatures are checked for existence by name, but not by type, consistent with `hasmethod`. **If a parameter type is omitted, it defaults to `Any`.**

+---
+## Keyword Arguments: A Note on Dispatch

+A crucial design decision in this library is how to handle keyword arguments (kwargs).
+Our philosophy is to align with Julia's own method dispatch system, not to create a new, stricter one.

+In Julia, `hasmethod` checks if a method exists that can be *called* with a given set of arguments.
+For kwargs, this has a specific consequence: a method is considered implemented even if some of its non-defaulted kwargs are not provided in the call.
+Julia only raises a runtime `UndefKeywordError` when the method is actually executed, not during method lookup.

+For example, if an interface requires `f(x; mandatory_kw)`, an implementation `f(x; mandatory_kw, optional_kw=1)` is considered valid by `hasmethod`, and therefore by `SimpleInterfaces.jl`.
+Likewise, an implementation `f(x)` is considered to satisfy a requirement for `f(x; optional_kw=1)`.

+**Our Guarantee**: We verify that a method signature *exists* according to Julia's dispatch rules.
+We do not (and cannot reliably) perform static analysis to prevent potential runtime `UndefKeywordError` or `TypeError` from misuse of kwargs.

+**Recommendation**: Due to this inherent limitation in Julia's dispatch system, we advise against using keyword arguments for critical type contracts.
+For strict type enforcement, prefer positional arguments.

 ---
 ## Runtime Utilities and Abstract Types